choderalab/yank/docs/algorithms.rst

 :code:`HCT`    Hawkins-Cramer-Truhlar GBSA model\ :cite:`Hawkins1995` (corresponds to igb=1 in AMBER) :code:`OBC1`   Onufriev-Bashford-Case GBSA model\ :cite:`Onufriev2004` using the GB\ :sup:`OBC`\ I parameters (corresponds to igb=2 in AMBER).
 :code:`OBC2`   Onufriev-Bashford-Case GBSA model\ :cite:`Onufriev2004` using the GB\ :sup:`OBC`\ II parameters (corresponds to igb=5 in AMBER).
-               This is the same model used by the GBSA-OBC files described in Section :ref:`force-fields`.
 :code:`GBn`    GBn solvation model\ :cite:`Mongan2007` (corresponds to igb=7 in AMBER).
 :code:`GBn2`   GBn2 solvation model\ :cite:`Nguyen2013` (corresponds to igb=8 in AMBER).
 =============  ==================================================================================================================================